-(RISK-3037) Combining Parametric and CPM-Based Integrated Cost-Schedule Risk Analysis
+(RISK-3037) Combining Parametric and CPM-based Integrated Cost-Schedule Risk Analysis

 Combining parametric modelling of systemic risk with CPM-based ICSRA is considered invalid because the parametric forecasting covers all project risk except major project specific risk events.
-This paper describes a valid method of combining P+(CPM-) ICSRA, to optimise schedule risk and forecast realistic cost contingency.
+This paper describes a valid method of combining P+ICSRA, to optimise schedule risk and forecast realistic cost contingency.
 It describes experience implementing this methodology.

-(RISK-3055) Performance Impacts in Risk Management
+(RISK-3055) Holistic Risk Management